Secure CheckoutPersonal information is secured with SSL technology.

 Managing Patient Health in the Genomic Era: Family Health History and Disease Risk, Drs.
 Vincent C. Henrich, Lori A. Orlando, and Brian H. Shirts discuss the practical considerations surrounding the use of genomic and genetic tests to manage patient health, to provide adult disease risk assessment, provide more precise diagnosis, and support effective interventions and treatment.
 In 10 chapters, evidence-based information and case studies are described and examine the central place of family health history’s place in genomic medicine, FHH tools and strategies for compiling and analyzing family health history, how to identify existing and novel genetic markers, how to identify lineage specific variants within families, how to find effective interventions based on genetic testing results and FHH.
 Factors that influence clinical practice, including gene-environment interactions, FHH social networking, direct to consumer (DTC) genetic testing and data sharing, algorithms for analyzing genetic data, and patient counseling are discussed from the standpoint of clinical practice.

 - Presents a practical, accessible resource for primary care providers, allied health professionals, pharmacologists, public health professionals, students and clinical researchers

-- Thoroughly addresses how to employ genetic and genomic approaches in managing patient health, conducting and analyzing family health histories, and assessing adult disease risk
+- Addresses genetic and genomic approaches in managing patient health, conducting and analyzing family health histories, and assessing adult disease risk

 - Features an expert author team with direct experience integrating genetics and genomics in primary care and family medicine settings